Stepan Vaganov: In popular culture

 The main antagonist of the 2017 musical Anastasia, based on the 1997 film of the same name is a Bolshevik general named Gleb Vaganov, who is depicted as the son of Stepan Vaganov.
 Gleb is tasked by his superiors with completing his father's legacy and assassinating Anastasia, but ultimately realizes, unlike his father, he does not have it in him to commit cold-blooded murder and relents, allowing Anastasia to escape and telling the press there "never was an Anastasia".
 The character of Gleb was invented for the musical to replace the supernatural Rasputin, who is ahistorically depicted as being behind the family's murder in the original 1997 animated film.
 None of the real Stepan Vaganov's children were known to be named Gleb.
+It is believed that when Ahrens and Flaherty decided to make the villain of the musical adaptation the son of Stepan Vaganov, they were unable to find the names of his children, so they looked at a list of popular Russian male names and they picked Gleb.